Last Full Week in Accra

 Yesterday, I went to see with Gigi the film "Cotton Money and the Global Jeans" at the Goethe Institut.
 We came out after the projection with questions such as "What happened to these farmers that they ran out of business?".

-by the International Financial Institutions (International Monetary Fund) on countries following structural adjustment programs, like Tanzania.
+The answer is liberalisation pushed by the International Financial Institutions (International Monetary Fund) on countries following structural adjustment programs, like Tanzania.
 The conditions attached to the loans required government to stop protecting their farmers and industries with subsidies.
 At the same time, these countries' industries were led to compete with the world's biggest companies, which is concretely impossible without State's support, thus collapsed.

-the United States continues subsidising enormously their own producers despite the unconformity to the World Trade Organisation's rules.
+Ironically, as far as cotton is concerned, the United States continues subsidising enormously their own producers despite the unconformity to the World Trade Organisation's rules.
 Europe does the same for milk, sugar, tomatoes and other agricultural products.
 That is why civil society in African, Caribbean and Pacific (ACP) countries opposes to the signature of the Economic Partnership Agreements between ACP and the European countries arguing that their countries are not ready, for their industries cannot compete with the ones of industrialised countries.

 In fact, the owners of capital and technologies (corporations) are making huge profits from globalisation (liberalisation on a global scale) to the detriment of poor countries, workers and even consumers when we consider the current situation in France, hit by strikes, and the griefs of citizens asking for more purchase power.